Making the Transition from Cash to Card

 - An awesome app geared specifically towards teaching kids about money (plus a login for the kids, too)

 - Parent-created checklists (chores)

 - Texts and email notifications of transactions (each time or in summary format)

 - Great, actionable tips via the app, website, emails, newsletters and social media

 Just because we transitioned from cash to card doesn’t mean we let go of the register, though.
 I still think it’s important to keep track of what you spent and compare that to what the bank thinks you spent.

 Instead of the individual sheets, though, I made a new booklet register.
 He started from the front with savings and from the back with spending.
 I also taught him how to use the “cleared” column, too!

 So far we’ve only scratched the surface.
 I wanted to spend a few months getting used to the new system before we dived in to the budgets, goals, checklists and other great features.
-Stay tuned for an update on that.

 Just a note that this isn’t a sponsored post, and I don’t receive any compensation from the promotion of FamZoo or their prepaid cards.
 I wrote the post to showcase why and how we’re using them as part of J’s financial education because I love their offerings.